Common Questions About Acupuncture Treatment

 Acupuncture is completely safe for young children and teenagers.

 How do I know which acupuncturist to choose?

 There are many types of acupuncture, and it can be difficult for a patient to understand where best to seek treatment.
 However, Ben is a fully certified member of the British Acupuncture Council (BAcC) and therefore adheres to their strict code of conduct and safe practice.
 In this context, you can be sure that you are in the best possible care.

 An assessment of your general health and medical history, which includes the following:

-- A physical examination: body, tongue and pulse diagnosis.
+- A physical assessment: body, tongue and pulse diagnosis.

 - An opportunity to raise any questions that you may have before treatment.

-Prior to the insertion of needles, the practitioner will discuss your treatment plan and the proposed locations for needle insertion.
-He will then insert needles to various depths at these strategic points on your body.
+Prior to treatment, your practitioner will discuss your treatment plan and the proposed locations for needle placement.
+He will then begin by placing very fine needles at these strategic points on your body.

-After placement, the practitioner may gently manipulate the needles to stimulate the acupuncture points or channels.
-Moxibustion or cupping therapies may be added to the treatment at this point if necessary.
+After placement, your practitioner may gently manipulate the needles to stimulate the acupuncture points or channels.
+Moxibustion, gua sha or cupping therapies may be added to the treatment at this point if necessary.

 After approximately 20 minutes, all needles are removed and disposed of hygienically in sharps containers.